 what the Unregistered Customer should do if they are unhappy with the outcome (e.g. contact the Distributor in the first instance and provide evidence that disputes the Unregistered Premises status);

-contact details for further independent sources of help and advice (e.g.; Citizen’s Advice and Citizens Advice Scotland; social services); and
+contact details for further independent sources of help and advice (e.g. Citizen’s Advice and Citizens Advice Scotland; social services); and

 who to contact, following De-energisation or Disconnection, in order to find out how to get the supply reinstated.